ChatTriggers/ChatTriggers/README.md

-# jsCT
+# ct.js
 The JavaScript port of the original [ChatTriggers](https://github.com/ChatTriggers/ChatTriggers) Minecraft Mod.
 Maintained by @KerbyBit and @FalseHonesty, with support from many others.

 ## Installation
-1. Download a relevant build version from the Pinned Messages in `#jsCT` in the [ChatTriggers Discord](https://discord.gg/zqh8hTF).
+1. Download a relevant build version from the Pinned Messages in `#ctjs` in the [ChatTriggers Discord](https://discord.gg/zqh8hTF).
 2. Install [Forge Mod Loader](https://files.minecraftforge.net/) for the relevant Minecraft version.
 3. Move` jsCT.java` to the `mods` folder.
 4. Start your Minecraft Forge version.